 This commentary is available both as text and video.
 The two versions are similar, but not identical.
 Enjoy either, or both.

-That’s what is on my mind this morning, and as always, I want to hear what is on your mind.
+That’s what is on my mind this Thursday morning.
+As always I want to hear what is on your mind.

 - KC's View: